gabriel-milan/saphyra/README.md

 The machine learning package for the LPS High Energy Physics (HEP) project developments.
 This framework uses the TensorFlow as core to call the machine learning training functions.

+## Disclaimer:

+For `tensorflow` is, to this date, supported until Python 3.7 (read [here](https://github.com/tensorflow/tensorflow/issues/33374)) and latest version of `sklearn` requires Python 3.6 or later, currently Saphyra supports Python 3.6 and 3.7 only.
+Any other custom setup isn't guaranteed to work.

 ## Requirements: